saideepu5692/diamond_rush/readme.md

     3)Clue 3: This clue also tests the lateral thinking and out of the box thinking ability of the user.
 It can also tell how strong the user is, in visual remembering.
     4)Clue 4: This clue tests the creative thinking and the ability of the user to observe small things in a detailed manner.
     5)Clue 5: This clue tests the attentiveness of the user.
 It also determines the ability of the user to work under clock pressure.

+NOTE: Please click on images along road in the main page's map to go forward into story.
+All your inputs will be be stored and your score will be evaluated beased on your inputs.

 Number of Solutions: 1
   Solution: When the user enters all answers correctly even in last hint page, the game is Completed.